Global Health Initiative

 3. Pursue scholarly projects in preparation for long-term involvement in global health following post-graduate training.

-1. Applications are sent out towards the end of the academic year through the respective residency programs for the next academic year.
+1. Applications are sent out towards the end of the academic year through the respective residency and fellow programs for the next academic year.
 Applicants in good standing are encouraged to follow the directions on the application and return it by the deadline.
 Should you have any questions about the application process, please contact the BRIGHT resident or faculty directors who can assist you with any logistical issues you may encounter.

 3. Given that residents only have 2 years to complete the pathway and scholarly project, once selected, residents are strongly encouraged to start envisioning what their project may be and identify potential project mentors prior to the application for the program.
 They may contact their mentors to discuss their ideas prior to completing the application.